 Here are some reasons why consumers might not be responding the way you need them to:

-- The purpose of your content isn’t clearly defined or has the wrong direction.
-If your content is specifically for SEO and link building, there’s your first problem.
+If your content is specifically for SEO and link-building, there’s your first problem.
 Content should be made for the readers first and then for business needs.
 It seems silly to not think about SEO and linkability first and foremost, but if you truly think about what you read when you’re scrolling the web, is it stuffed with keywords, lots of plain text and internal links?
 Is it boring?
 Is it really, really niche?
 Your first thing to address should be making sure that your content doesn’t feel like an SEO project.

 If you can address all of those problems, you’re a step closer to getting your audience to take more notice of your content.